fu5ha/grayolson.me/content/blog/posts/misunderstood-memory-ordering.md

 ---
 [Rust Atomics and Locks](https://marabos.nl/atomics/), the [Rustonomicon's page on atomics](https://doc.rust-lang.org/stable/nomicon/atomics.html), much of the standard library's [documentation](https://doc.rust-lang.org/stable/std/sync/atomic/index.html), and many more sources already provide a wealth of great information about writing fast and correct concurrent programs in Rust.

-I want to talk about a specific and very important part of concurrent programming, one which I misunderstood for a long time, and one which I now see commonly misunderstood and misused when reading Rust code that uses atomics: memory [`Ordering`](https://doc.rust-lang.org/stable/std/sync/atomic/enum.Ordering.html).
+I want to talk about a specific and very important part of concurrent programming, one which I misunderstood for a long time, and one which I now see commonly misunderstood and misused when reading Rust code that uses atomics, which is memory [`Ordering`](https://doc.rust-lang.org/stable/std/sync/atomic/enum.Ordering.html).

 # wtf is a memory ordering?